Mercedes C-Class Estate review

 Handling

-The C-Class Estate's handling treads a fine line between the A4 Avant and the 3 Series Touring.
+The C-Class Estate's handling treads a fine line between the Audi A4 Avant and the BMW 3 Series Touring.
 The steering is accurate and easier to gauge than the A4's overly light system, but doesn’t give you as much confidence as a 3 Series does.

-As mentioned, in Sport mode, you won’t find a great deal of body lean, but while the agility matches the A4, it's still not what you’d call dynamic, and a 3 Series is more fun.
+In Sport mode, you won’t find a great deal of body lean, but while the agility matches the A4, it's still not what you’d call dynamic, and a 3 Series is sharper and more fun.

-Once again, the C300e impresses more than you might expect, with its clever rear air suspension controlling the extra weight with ease and quelling the pendulum effect some PHEVs display during cornering.
+Once again, the C300e impresses more than you might expect, with its rear air suspension controlling the extra weight with ease and quelling the pendulum effect some PHEVs display during cornering.

 Noise and vibration